 trigger: - master pool: vmImage: 'Ubuntu-16.04' variables: imageName: 'quickdevnotes/webapp:$(build.buildNumber)' steps: - script: dotnet test WebApp.Tests/WebApp.Tests.csproj --logger trx displayName: Run unit tests - task: PublishTestResults@2 condition: succeededOrFailed() inputs: testRunner: VSTest testResultsFiles: '**/*.trx' - task: Docker@1 displayName: Build an image inputs: command: Build an image containerregistrytype: Container Registry dockerRegistryEndpoint: DockerHub dockerFile: Dockerfile imageName: $(imageName) imageNamesPath: restartPolicy: always - task: Docker@1 displayName: Push an image inputs: command: Push an image containerregistrytype: Container Registry dockerRegistryEndpoint: DockerHub dockerFile: Dockerfile imageName: $(imageName) imageNamesPath: restartPolicy: always

 Note that the file generated for your build pipeline will be different from what you see here.
-This is, because I have updated the file with tasks required to achieve our end goal.
+This is because I have updated the file with the tasks required to achieve our end goal.

 CI Tasks – a close look